The myth of the renaissance of manufacturing professions - The Media HQ

 The fight against currency manipulation, says Scott, keeps US products competitive – the best way to keep American production going in the future.

 “We’re on the brink, on the brink of a recession,” says Scott.
-“If we don’t do anything about our undervalued currency, production will continue to shrink over time.”
+“If we don’t do anything about our overvalued currency, we will see a sustained decline in production over time.”

-Note: Correction: An earlier version of this story contained an incorrect quote from Scott